October 24, 2015

 We are not sure exactly how HIV affects women's menstrual cycles.
 However, we do know that, as HIV gets worse, changes in your immune system can affect the way your body makes and maintains levels of different hormones including testosterone, estrogen, and progesterone.
-Changes in the amount of estrogen or progesterone could result in a number of menstrual changes for HIV+ women.
+Changes in the amount of estrogen or progesterone could result in a number of menstrual changes for women living with HIV.

 Research has shown that women with more advanced HIV disease (CD4 counts below 200), were more likely to have irregular menstrual cycles.
 Some of the factors that are more likely to occur in women with advanced HIV (wasting and loss of body fat, anemia, nutritional problems) can also lead to menstrual changes because they affect the hormones that control your menstrual cycle.
 It is important to know that these same issues also affect the menstrual cycles of women who are HIV-negative.
 For example, women with very low body fat (e.g., elite athletes), women with chronic illnesses not related to HIV, and women with low iron (one cause of anemia), are more likely to have irregular periods or no periods at all.